 Is Boredom a Danger to Senior Health?

 Generally, everyone experiences boredom.
 When it's brief, this is a normal feeling.
 However, when prolonged due to the absence of a stimulant, it can negatively affect health and quality of life.
-This effect is far greater in older adults and retirees than any other age group.
+This effect is far greater in older adults and retirees than in any other age group.
 This population is more prone to mental health risks like depression, anxiety, social isolation, and loneliness.

 It's also not just mental health that is affected.
 The side effects of boredom can lead to physical health risks, as well.
 Increased levels of boredom can make one susceptible to stroke and heart attack.
 Additionally, the absence of mental stimulation can help contribute to the development of dementia and cognitive decline.
 Further, the loss of social interaction that comes with retirement often leads to a greater sense of loss when retirees feel disconnected from friends, colleagues at work, and their daily routine.
 As a result, among other reasons, older adults commonly experience the following: